What is non-Hodgkin lymphoma?

 Types of NHL

 Follicular lymphoma: About 1 out of 5 cases of lymphoma in the United States are of this type.
 The cells tend to grow in a circular pattern in the lymph nodes.
-This is a slow-growing cancer.
-It is found most often in older people and is rare in very young people.
+Follicular lymphoma is found most often in older people and is rare in very young people.
+It tends to grow slowly.
 These lymphomas often don’t need treatment when they are first found.
 Instead, treatment might be delayed until the lymphoma is causing problems.
 Although standard treatment will not often cure this cancer, people may live many years with it.
-Over time, some follicular lymphomas change into the fast-growing diffuse B-cell type.
+Over time, some follicular lymphomas change into a fast-growing diffuse B-cell type.